opennorth/opennorth.ca/README.md

 * `Gemfile`
 * `Gemfile.lock`

-In other words, only these files should differ:
+In other words, only these directories and files should differ:

 * `_data/`
 * `_posts/`